binbashar/le-ref-architecture-doc/docs/first-steps/index.md

 ## Preparation and initial considerations
 ---
-For this guide's purposes let's image we are part of an organization called *AwesomeCorp* and we are in charge of creating and deploying the infrastructure for our *Awesome* product.
+For this guide's purposes we'll be in charge of creating and deploying the infrastructure for an *Example* product.

 ### Create an AWS account
 First and foremost we need to [create an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) for our project's deployment.

-This will be the management (root) account for our project, so we'll call it `awesome-management` and we'll register it using our *AwesomeCorp*'s company email, under `awesome-aws@awesomecorp.com`.
-To protect this account, [enabling Multi Factor Authentication](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) is **highly** encouraged, and reviewing the [account's billing setup](https://console.aws.amazon.com/billing/home?#/account) is always a good idea before proceeding.
+This will be the management (root) account for our project, so we'll call it `example-management` and register it under `example-aws@example.com`.
+To protect this account, [enabling Multi Factor Authentication](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) is **highly** encouraged, also, reviewing the [account's billing setup](https://console.aws.amazon.com/billing/home?#/account) is always a good idea before proceeding.

+!!! note
-!!! note "The reason behind de name choice for the account will become apparent further down the line."
+    The reason behind de name choice for the account will become apparent further down the line.

 To be able to interact with the AWS environment we will need a special IAM user.
 For this, we'll log in the [AWS Web Console](https://console.aws.amazon.com/) with our recently created account and we'll [create the `mgmt-org-admin` IAM user](https://docs.aws.amazon.com/mediapackage/latest/ug/setting-up-create-iam-user.html) giving it admin privileges by attaching the `AdministratorAccess` policy to it.